-While bonds present a straightforward, relatively low-risk investment opportunity, they may not offer the best returns when compared to real estate.
-Across the board, rental properties typically outperform bonds because of their overall ability to generate cash flow, even during times of inflation or low interest rates.
+While bonds present a straightforward, relatively low-risk investment opportunity, they may not offer the best returns compared to real estate.
+Across the board, rental properties typically outperform bonds because of their overall ability to generate cash flow, even during times of inflation or low-interest rates.
 However, just because there are disparities in the profit potential does not mean investors should entirely rule out this option.
 For investors seeking to diversify an existing portfolio, bonds can provide a stable opportunity to do just that.

-Real Estate Vs CDs
+Real Estate Vs. CDs

-Certificates of Deposits (CDs) can provide investors with yet another low risk investment opportunity, though they also have generally lower profit margins when compared to real estate.
+Certificates of Deposits (CDs) can provide investors with yet another low-risk investment opportunity, though they also have generally lower profit margins when compared to real estate.
 The profit potential of CDs is directly impacted by interest rates.
 When interest rates are low, investors will have trouble yielding a high return on investment.
 Additionally, CDs will be taxed similarly to bonds, and investors will struggle to find as many tax deductions as real estate.

-What makes CDs attractive to many, is the opportunity to expand their portfolio, though investors must be patient to see the returns.
-CDs can take anywhere from five to ten years to come to maturity, and investors are unable to access their funds during that time.
+What makes CDs attractive to many is the opportunity to expand their portfolio, though investors must be patient to see the returns.
+CDs can take anywhere from five to ten years to come to maturity, and investors cannot access their funds during that time.
 Real estate represents more liquidity in comparison; even if investors are unable to sell a given property, there are a number of ways they can tap into the existing equity.
 For those asking “should I invest in real estate or another investment,” CDs can still represent the chance to diversify and grow your finances over time, despite their lower profit margins.

-Real Estate Vs REITs
+Real Estate Vs. REITs

 REITs will often have annual dividends between two and three percent, and sometimes less.
-Owning properties on the other hand, can lead to higher dividends and more equity.
+Owning properties, on the other hand, can lead to higher dividends and more equity.
 This is due to the fact that REITs often focus on markets with relatively low yields in an effort to reduce risk.
 REITs will also pay dividends that are deemed sustainable by the company.

 When investing directly in real estate, investors stand to benefit from the opportunity of managing a property directly and having a more active role in the business operations.
-Investors who choose to work with physical real estate can choose which market they are operating in, and will benefit directly as profits rise over time.
+Investors who work with physical real estate can choose which market they are operating in and will benefit directly as profits rise over time.
 While REITs can generate capital gains over time, investment properties offer the chance to receive profits and build equity in a physical asset.
 This difference can enable real estate investors to expand their portfolios at a quicker rate when compared to REIT investing.

-Real Estate Vs Gold
+Real Estate Vs. Gold

-Investing in gold is a simple process that works like this: Investors buy the precious metal, and earn a profit only after selling it (once the gold has appreciated in value).
+Investing in gold is a simple process that works like this: Investors buy the precious metal and earn a profit only after selling it (once the gold has appreciated in value).
 While this process sounds straightforward, it is truly a waiting game, especially when compared to real estate investing.
 Real estate allows the opportunity to earn revenue while waiting on an asset to appreciate in value, resulting in more cash flow overall.